 The H-2B visa allows U.S. employers to bring in foreign workers to temporarily fill low-skill nonagricultural jobs across a wide range of states and industries.
 A series of recent legal challenges has exposed the presence of fraud and abuse, while stripping the program of its regulations and raising uncertainty about its future.
 This Policy Beat examines the implications in the debate surrounding temporary worker programs.

 Use this data tool—referred to as “one addictive interactive map”—to examine immigrant populations by country of origin and destination.
 Find out how many Americans live in Mexico, how many Ukrainians in Russia, or Filipinos in Saudi Arabia, for example.

 Whether as migrant-sending or migrant-receiving locations—or both—many countries have rich, complex international and internal migration histories.
 MPI's online journal, the Migration Information Source, offers profiles of more than 70 nations.
 Written by leading scholars, these profiles delve into countries' migration histories, demographics, policymaking, and more.

-The 4.5 million older immigrants residing in the United States in 2007 accounted for 12 percent of all senior citizens age 65 and older.
-MPI's Aaron Terrazas examines the socioeconomic characteristics, where they live, their health and disability status, and their sources of income.
+The 535,000 Haitian immigrants residing in the United States in 2008 accounted for 1.4 percent of all U.S. immigrants and the fourth-largest immigrant group from the Caribbean.
+MPI's Aaron Terrazas examines their socioeconomic characteristics, where they live, and the size of the Haitian-born unauthorized population.

 Although Georgia eventually wants to join the European Union, it must first confront its large population of internally displaced persons and high rates of emigration.
 MPI's Joanne van Selm takes a detailed look at a country in transition.